When you’re an actor, it’s natural to look for good signs in an audition. Did the director smile? How did the other people at the table behave?

 During a musical theatre audition, you’re focused on the director and the other people at the table.
 You’re super in tune with their movements and facial expression.
 In that high-stress situation, it’s easy to forget about the other person in the room — the accompanist!

 The audition pianist sees every single person that comes in.
 He’s played for all of the actors and listened to all of the performances.
-And, since he’s probably equally musically knowledgeable than the director (if not more so), he’s well-equipped to judge your abilities.
+And, since he’s probably equally musically knowledgeable than the director (probably more so), he’s well-equipped to judge your abilities.

 Plus, if you think the director is bored with the fiftieth performance of “I Dreamed a Dream”, imagine how boring it is to play the song that many times!